-Spreading activation is a mechanism for associating cognitive units and controlling the contents of the working memory.
+Spreading activation is a mechanism for associating items in working memory with long-term memory.
 Most cognitive theories assume a form of Hebbian memory, where associations are performed by some form of "spreading activation" (Anderson 83) in which activation energy propagates through a network of cognitive "units".
-Units that receive energy from several other units can become "activated" and can replace one of the 7±2 active units in working memory.
+Units that receive energy from several other units can become "activated" and can replace one of the 7 ± 2 active units in working memory.